dna-seq/just-dna-seq/docs/source/getting_started.rst

 Loading Genome Files
 ---------------------

-1. In the **Variants** section you should choose the right assembly version of the **Genome:** hg38/GRCh38, hg19/GRCh37, or hg18/GRCh36.
+1. In the **Variants** section you can see different assembly versions of the **Genome:** hg38/GRCh38, hg19/GRCh37, or hg18/GRCh36.
+It is usually chosen automatically by OakVar taking in consideration your vcf file.
+So you don't have to choose it yourself.

 **Note:** A genome assembly is a computational representation of a genome sequence.
 Here you are choosing an assembly version of human genome which is a reference one to your genome.